-An electric shower installation will transform your bath or shower room instantly and make waking up in the morning something to look forward to.
+Have an electric shower installed and transform your bath or shower room instantly!
 No more waiting for water to heat up, running cold or low pressure.
-Installing a modern shower from Mira, Tritan or Redring electric will provide water at the temperature and pressure you want when you need it.
+Installing a new model from Mira, Tritan or Redring electric will provide water at the temperature and pressure you want when you need it.

-I can replace your existing electric (or plumbed in) shower with a new model and install a new circuit powerful enough for the latest 10kw models if you haven’t already got one.
-Customers choose electric showers because you only pay to heat the water you use instantly.
-They come in various outputs and styles to suit every household.
-The higher the kilowatt (KW) rating the greater water flow.
-If you are happy showering with a low amount of water flowing, you could make do with a 7 or 8 kw model.
-Electric showers rated at 9.5KW and higher will offer a higher flow of water and bigger shower head(s) to relax even more.
+I can replace your existing shower with the latest model and install a circuit powerful enough for the latest 10kw models.
+Customers choose electric showers because they only pay to heat the water they use instantly.
+Showers come in various outputs and styles to suit every household.
+The higher the kilowatt rating (measured in killowatts) the greater water flow.
+Showers rated at 9.5KW and higher will offer a higher flow of water with bigger shower head(s).

 Q. I don’t have a shower at the moment, what is involved in having one installed?

 A. A site visit will be required to see what will be necessary to get a shower fitted inside your home.

 Q. What plumbing is involved installing a shower?

 A. Electric showers need a mains cold water supply.
 The feed is usually taken from a nearby bath, sink or hot water cylinder main.
 Manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.

 Q. My neighbour hired an electrician to replace his old Tritan model with a Mira make recently and said the cable had to be changed.
 I would like to replace my shower but does that mean i would need a replacement cable as well?